 There are two ways to read to tech-talk messages:

-You can be notified about the arrival of new tech-talk messages at the list archive without having to subscribe, using the RSS feed .
+You can be notified about the arrival of new messages at the list archive without having to subscribe, using the RSS feed .
 Visiting that link in a regular web browser won't show anything particularly useful; if you aren't familiar with RSS read this.
-I use the Google Reader for reading RSS feeds, but there are many readers available, including one built into the Firefox web browser and another in the Thunderbird email program.
+I use and recommend Feedly for reading RSS feeds (it also has apps for both Android and iOS), but there are many readers available, built into web browsers, as stand-alone programs or apps, or purely online.

-Note that the tech-talk RSS feed does not include the full text of the messages, only the subject line and author's name, but it does provide a link to the full message in the archive.
+Note that the archive's RSS feed does not include the full text of the messages (the MHonArc software I use to generate the feed can't do that), the notifications only contain the subject line and author's name.
+You have to follow the included link to read the full message in the archive.

-The tech-talk list is moderated for non-members, so if you haven't subscribed using the Mailman interface (or been grandfathered in from the previous listserver) your messages may be held for approval before being circulated.
-If you prefer to use the RSS interface but want to avoid the moderation delay you should subscribe but configure Mailman to not actually send you any messages.
+All EPICS mailing lists are moderated for messages sent by non-members, so if you haven't subscribed using the Mailman interface your messages will be held for approval before being circulated.
+If you prefer to use the RSS interface to read messages but want to avoid the moderation delay, you can subscribe to the emails but configure Mailman to not actually send you any messages.

 To have tech-talk messages forwarded to your email inbox, visit the mailman information page for the tech-talk list and fill in the subscription form there.
 You can also subscribe via email; send a message to email@example.com that contains just the work "help" in either the subject or message body for further instructions.